ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getMigrationState*

-Retrieve the migration state of a specific user setting key to determine if it requires migration.
-This API is essential for identifying whether a setting, previously owned by another component, has been successfully migrated to the UserSettings interface.
-It ensures the validity of settings during migration or first-time installation.
+Retrieves the current migration state of a service or plugin, providing insight into its operational status (e.g., activated, hibernated, or suspended).
+This is useful for monitoring and managing the lifecycle of services to ensure optimal performance and resource allocation.

 ### Related Functions
-[getMigrationStates](#getMigrationStates) : Retrieve the migration states of all defined keys.
+[getMigrationStates](#getMigrationStates) : Retrieves the migration states for multiple services or plugins.

 ### Events